-During the three months ended December 31, 2016 and 2015, we declared distributions of \$0.285 and \$0.285 per share, respectively, for total distributions of \$7.6 million and \$7.6 million, respectively.
+During the three and nine months ended June 30, 2017, we declared distributions of \$0.285 and \$0.855 per share, respectively, for total distributions of \$9.3 million and \$25.6 million, respectively.
+For the same periods in the prior year, we declared distributions of \$0.285 and \$0.855 per share, respectively, for total distributions of \$7.6 million and \$22.9 million, respectively.
 We monitor available net investment income to determine if a tax return of capital may occur for the fiscal year.
 To the extent our taxable earnings fall below the total amount of our distributions for any given fiscal year, common stockholders will be notified of the portion of those distributions deemed to be a tax return of capital.
 Tax characteristics of all distributions will be reported to stockholders subject to information reporting on Form 1099-DIV after the end of the calendar year and in our periodic reports filed with the SEC.

 We intend to continue to make monthly distributions to our stockholders.
-Our monthly distributions, if any, are ratified by the board of directors quarterly.
+Our monthly distributions, if any, are determined by the board of directors quarterly.